Atmospheric railway: Opening

 Pasley's report of 8 November was favourable, and the line was clear to open.
 The directors hesitated, desiring to gain a little more experience beforehand.
 On 19 December 1845 the crankshaft of the Forest Hill stationary engine fractured, and the engine was unusable.
 However, the part was quickly replaced and on 16 January 1846, the line opened.

 At 11:00 that morning, the crankshaft of one of the Croydon engines broke.
 Two engines had been provided, so traffic was able to continue using the other, until at 7:20 p.m. that engine suffered the same fate.
 Again repairs were made until 10 February 1846, when both of the Croydon engines failed.

-This was a bitter blow for the adherents of the atmospheric system; shortcomings in the manufacture of the stationary engines procured from a reputable engine-maker said nothing about the practicality of the atmospheric system itself, but as Samuda said to the Board:
+This was a bitter blow for the adherents of the atmospheric system; shortcomings in the manufacture of the stationary engines procured from a reputable engine-maker said nothing about the practicality of the atmospheric system itself, but as Samuda said to the L&CR board:

 "The public cannot discriminate (because it cannot know) the cause of the interruptions, and every irregularity is attributed to the atmospheric system."

 Two months later, the beam of one of the Forest Hill engines fractured.
-At this time the directors were making plans for the Epsom extension; they quickly revised their intended purchase of engines from Maudslay, and invited tenders; Boulton and Watt of Birmingham were awarded the contract, their price having been considerably less than their competitors'.
+At this time the directors were making plans for the Epsom extension; they quickly revised their intended purchase of engines from Maudslay, and invited tenders; Boulton and Watt of Birmingham were awarded the contract, their price having been considerably less than those of their competitors.